Martin1982/live-broadcast-bundle/README.md

 ### Step 5 (Optional): Start the broadcast!

-To start a broadcast you can use a console command, you can add this to a cronjob to automate your broadcast schedule.
+To start the broadcast scheduler you can run the following command:

 ```bash
 $ php app/console livebroadcaster:broadcast
 ```

-By default Facebook and YouTube are disabled, as they need extra config.
-To enable either one of these continue reading.

 ### FFMpeg log directory
 To view the output of FFMpeg you need to configure a log directory in your `app/config/config.yml`.